fengalin/raspdac-on-osmc/README.md

 the audio capabilities of Kodi were not that good, I would install mpd and find a way to switch between Kodi and mpd when necessary.

-Kodi uses LCDproc to write on a **LCD**.
+Kodi uses LCDproc to write on an display.
 This is a different approach from the one described in [RaspDAC-Display](https://github.com/dhrone/Raspdac-Display) and that's the reason why I decided to write my own how-to.